ericaang/Web-Assessment/README.md

 What would make your experience with this assessment better?

-Take more time to plan at each section before starting to code.
+Take more time to plan each section before starting to code.